TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-We can use the new `password` to log in:
+We can try using the credentials from `.monitrc` to switch to `xander`:

 <br />